pip-services/pip-services-docs/content/en/net/commons/data/data_page.md

 #### Data
-The items of the retrieved page.
+Items of the retrieved page.
 > `public` List\<T\> Data [ get, set ]

 #### Total
-The total amount of items in a request.
+Total amount of items in a request.
 > `public` long Total [ get, set ]